 Tablets are great for the road to watch movies, play games, read, and stay connected.
 There's no need to lug around a bunch of heavy books with you.
 Just load them onto your tablet.
-We love our Kindle Fire, which is an incredible value at under $100.
+Even guidebooks such as Lonely Planet now have electronic versions that can load onto tablets. iPads are nice, but expensive; hence we don't recommend carrying that liability on the road.
+We love our Kindle Fire, which is an incredible value for a tablet, under $100.

 Tablet Protective Case

-Don't forget to protect your tablet during those bumpy rides.
+If you're bringing a tablet, don't forget to protect it during those bumpy rides.
 This case not only keeps your tablet safe but also acts as a stand for your tray table.

 A Flash Drive

 You'd never guess how handy a flash drive has been while traveling.
-We've used it to swap movies for guide books with other travelers while on a bus in Cuba.
+We've used it to swap movies in exchange for electronic guide books with other travelers while on a bus in Cuba.
 In Zimbabwe it was needed to exchange our white water rafting video for photos that other travelers had snapped.
-They don't take up much space, so just pack one like this 64 GB SanDisk Flash Drive.
+These tiny pieces don't take up much space, so just pack one like this 64 GB SanDisk Flash Drive.

 Unless you're a real audiophile, leave the expensive earphones at home.
 They'll just draw attention and become a liability.
-Pack a cheap pair like these so you can listen to music or watch movies during long journeys.
+Pack an inexpensive but decent pair like these so you can listen to music or watch movies during long journeys.